 Affordable rental housing often receives the lion's share of attention within the framework of New York's housing crisis.
-While we and housing advocates across the State celebrate the historic reforms enacted last summer that will help millions of tenants remain in their homes, we must remember that New York City has one of the lowest rates of homeownership in the country.
-Half the national average, in fact.
-A truly equitable approach to the state's affordable housing landscape requires opportunities for working families to build equity.
-A new focus on affordable, generational homeownership is more important than ever, as proposed federal policies are set to roll back community reinvestment and fair housing strategies at a time when the black homeownership rate has dropped below pre-Fair Housing Act rates.
+A truly equitable approach to the state's affordable housing landscape, however, requires opportunities for working families to build equity.
+A new focus on affordable, generational homeownership is more important than ever as the black homeownership rate has dropped below pre-Fair Housing Act levels.
+Housing justice is racial justice and its intrinsic that our state invest in and develop strategies that advance equitable, generational homeownership access on both the supply and demand sides of the issue.

-Habitat for Humanity New York City knows the power and importance of affordable homeownership.
-We've spent the past 35-years building and preserving more than 1,300 homes with low- to moderate-income families in all five boroughs.
-Habitat homeowners build side-by-side with volunteers to complete their home and the homes of their neighbors..
+Habitat for Humanity knows the power and importance of affordable homeownership.
+Over the past 10 years, we have built over 661 homes, rehabilitated over 310 homes, and repaired over 448 homes.
+Throughout our history in New York, we have served thousands of low-income families through homebuilding and housing preservation.
+Habitat homeowners build side-by-side with volunteers to complete their home and the homes of their neighbors.
 Our homes are built for New Yorkers by New Yorkers.
 The conclusion of the building process is long-term housing stability for hard-working families.
-These homeowners are teachers' aids, home health care workers, administrative workers, janitors, bus drivers - the people who turn the City's lights on in the morning and lock up at the end of the night.
+These homeowners are teachers' aids, home health care workers, administrative workers, janitors, bus drivers - the people who turn our cities' lights on in the morning and lock up at the end of the night.

-Our partnership with New York State Homes & Community Renewal makes all of this possible through both capital subsidy and access to critical mortgage financing from the State of New York Mortgage Agency.
-SONYMA financing for Habitat homebuyers at a 1% downpayment and 2% fixed-interest rate is the key to ensuring low-income families continue to access new affordable homeownership opportunities in the five boroughs.
-I want to take this moment to thank the Governor, Commissioner Visnauskas and all of their dedicated team for the continued commitment to low-income homeownership.
+Our partnership with New York State Homes & Community Renewal makes all this possible through both capital subsidy and access to critical mortgage financing from the State of New York Mortgage Agency.
+SONYMA financing for Habitat homebuyers at a 1% down payment and 2% fixed-interest rate is the key to ensuring low-income families continue to access new affordable homeownership opportunities across the state.
+I want to take this moment to thank the Governor, Commissioner Visnauskas and all their dedicated team for the continued commitment to low-income homeownership.